 All patriotic hands on deck!
-While the theme for 2020 is "things will look a little different this year," one thing remains the same: Fireworks are still the best way to celebrate the Fourth of July.
+While much of the world is still working on getting back to "normal," one thing remains the same: Fireworks are still the best way to celebrate the Fourth of July.

-Who doesn't love a parade, even if it is socially-distanced?
-This year's fest won't include booths or parade walkers, but you can still see cars and trailers decorated to the nines.
-Afterward, head to Lake Willastein for the annual fireworks show.
-The parade starts at 4 p.m. and the fireworks start at 9:30 p.m.
+Who doesn't love a parade, especially with stars, stripes and spangles?
+This year's festivities kick off with the parade along Millwood Circle and Club Manor Drive with walkers, cars and trailers decorated to the nines.
+Next is the fesival with vendors, food, entertainment and games at Lake Willastein, ending with the fireworks show.
+The parade starts at 4:30 p.m. and the fireworks start at 9:30 p.m.
 Click here for more info.

 Set at the Jacksonville Shooting Complex, these annual festivities and fireworks are back, complete with a full lineup of live music, inflatable games, a rock climbing wall and lots of eats and drinks.
 Gates open at 5 p.m. and fireworks start at 9 p.m.
 Click here for more info.